 Defending Against Mix-ups

 Jade has few ways to mix you up.
 It’s best to always block low against her, and only block high on reaction to her overhead.
 Jade’s low attacks consist of:

 Jade’s +, is a slow 28 frame overhead attack which can be blocked high on reaction.
 When in range, you should always be ready to react to the overhead.
 The 2nd hit of this string is also an overhead, hitting in 25 frames.
 Once blocked, Jade will be punishable at -13.
 It’s important to not get hit by Jade’s overhead because it will launch upwards for a combo.

-Jade has an additional low attack, Edenian Spark, in her Emerald Defender variation.
+If Jade has the Edenian Spark ability equipped, she gains an additional low attack.
 Jade can mix this up with her +, string by using Edenian Spark before and after the 1st hit.
 After blocking Jade’s +, make sure to block low again in case she uses Edenian Spark.
 Once you see Jade go for the 2nd overhead, immediately block high on reaction.

 If you wish to punish Edenian Spark, jump forward on a read after blocking Jade’s +.
 Jumping forward will allow you to avoid the Edenian Spark and punish Jade on the way down.
 If Jade uses her +,, you’ll be hit out of the air, but will be sent away preventing Jade from gaining a combo.
 It should be noted that jumping forward is much riskier if you are cornered because Jade will be able to convert into a combo from the overhead.

 Jade’s main form of pressure comes from her +,,, string.
 The first hit of this string can be staggered because it is only -2 on block.
 If you predict that she will stagger the +, use a jab attack to interrupt her next attack.
 It is worth interrupting Jade’s staggers because she cannot combo off of this string unless you are in the corner.
 Be wary as she can also complete the +,,, string, leaving her at +5 on block.